pietervogelaar/timezone_lwrp/README.md

 # Usage

 This cookbook has been designed to provide **LWRP** for your own infrastructure recipes.
-Load this cookbook by your chef-client either by adding the line `depends "timezone"` to your infrastructure cookbook's metadata.rb file or by addind `recipe[timezone]` to your run\_list before the cookbook where you plan to use it.
+Load this cookbook by your chef-client either by adding the line `depends "timezone"` to your infrastructure cookbook's metadata.rb file or by adding `recipe[timezone]` to your run\_list before the cookbook where you plan to use it.

 ## LWRP